KevinDevlln/Optics/README.md

-Optics and adaptive optics programmes and script files.
+Adaptive Optics functions and scripts.